 BETA Safety Week

-We're really excited to launch BETA Safety Week – a brand-new, annual awareness-raising initiative designed to put rider safety firmly on the map by highlighting the importance of safety gear and equipment that is:
+BETA Safety Week is returning for a third year.
+This annual awareness-raising initiative puts rider safety firmly on the map by highlighting the importance of safety gear and equipment that is:

 - A great fit